microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

   behavior.

 ![UAC-shield-in-titlebar](UAC-shield-in-titlebar.png)
-_figure 1: a monochrome UAC shield in the titlebar of the window, courtesy of @mdtuak_
+_figure 1: a monochrome UAC shield in the titlebar of the window, courtesy of @mdtauk_

 ### Change profile appearance for elevated windows